LucaScorpion/BeeZero/BeeScript.md

 Hold one or more keys.

 ```
-# Hold the a key.
+# Hold the shift key.
-hold a
+hold shift

-# Hold the b and c keys.
+# Hold the ctrl and c keys.
-hold b c
+hold ctrl c
 ```

 ### `press`